 A second wave of Irish occurred between 1815 and 1845.
 The overwhelming majority of those fleeing the country at that time, like James McDermott, were unskilled, Catholic peasant laborers.
 Ireland was becoming Europe’s most densely inhabited country, its population having more than doubled in the fifty years before 1815.
 The land could just not support such increased numbers.
 One of the main problems was the absence of the practice of primogeniture among the Irish.
 Family farms or plots were divided again and again until individual allotments were often so small— perhaps only one or two acres in size—that they were of little use in supporting a family.
 Conditions worsened when after the Napoleonic Wars an agricultural depression set in and many of the Irish were evicted from the plots that they had leased as tenants because landlords were converting their holdings to grazing land.
 The concurrent great rise in population left thousands of discontented, landless Irish eager to seek new horizons.
 Religious animosity, civil disorder during the United Irishmen rebellion of 1798, and an unpopular forced union with Great Britain in 1801 combined with the opportunities offered in America to make the idea of emigration attractive.

 Because the passage from Britain to the Canadian Maritimes was substantially cheaper than to the United States, many Irish immigrants went first to Canada, landing at Quebec, Montreal, or Halifax, and subsequently sailed down to the United States.
-This, indeed, was to be the case with our forbearers, the McDermotts, when after a year in Halifax they decided to book passage to Boston, Massachusetts.
+This, indeed, was to be the case with our forebearers, the McDermotts, when after short time in Halifax they decided to book passage to Boston, Massachusetts.